MatMasIt/notesArchive/latest/Inglese/2021/novembre/martedì_30/10_18_00/appunti.md

 -   Inflation caused by printing of money (they did not have a national currency)

--   High taxes on farmers leading to a bloody uprising in 1786 called “Shays rebellion” (
+-   High taxes on farmers leading to a bloody uprising in 1786 called “Shays rebellion” (spread in Massachussets)

 4. What took place in Philadelphia in 1787?
 Who chaired it?